 - Cowboy shooters use a lot of .45 caliber roundnose (Ball) ammo for pistol shooting and .45 caliber flatnose ammo for rifle shooting.
 The roundnose ammo is fine for any of our targets but the flatnose ammo cookie-cuts the Throom™ material.
 This shortens the life of the target, but if you need a target that doesn’t ricochet or send splatter back at you, shorter target life might be a good trade-off.
 Try our Varmints, the Tombstone and the Whiskey Bottle!

 - "Can I use them in my Paintball Shoot?"

 - Yes!
 Use HangTuffs and K-D Pivots.
-Our L-Series can be shot with paintballs, but you’ll see more action with the HangTuffs and K-D Pivots.
+Our BounceBack Series can be shot with paintballs, but you’ll see more action with the HangTuffs and K-D Pivots.

 - "What type of targets would you suggest for beginning shooters?"

-- In several high-use shooting ranges, the 6" HangTuff™ targets have been used very successfully to replace messy clay pigeons and time-consuming air-filled balloons (for .22 and .38 shoots).
+- In several high-use shooting ranges, the 6" HangTuff™ targets often replace messy clay pigeons and time-consuming air-filled balloons (for .22 and .38 shoots).
 If you operate a range for kid shoots, you know how difficult it can be to keep a steady supply of clay pigeons, balloons and even paper targets set up on your range.
-With these Newbold targets, you set them up once in the morning and they take the hits all day long.
-It gives beginners lots of action, with immediate results and easily holds and keeps their interest.
+With Newbold targets, you set them up once in the morning and they take the hits all day long.
+It gives beginners lots of action, with immediate results and easily holds their interest.
 8" HangTuffs™ are larger and easier-to-hit, but beginning shooters will see more action with the 6" Dia.
 HangTuffs.
 Orange and yellow are the most popular colors.

 - "When shooting the K-D Pivot targets, can I interchange any K-D Pivot™ target (regardless of size or type) on a K-D Pivot Base?"